 We appreciate your interest in supporting our University as the leader of a regional chapter or affinity group.
 Below, we provide general guidelines on what the leadership role entails, what support is available from the Alumni Association, and how to successfully plan programs.

-- The chapter or affinity group must promote the interests of Binghamton University, our alumni and the Alumni Association.
+- The group must promote the interests and mission of Binghamton University, our alumni and the Alumni Association.

 - The prospective group should have a base of at least 250 alumni (either living within 60 miles of the chapter location, or affiliating with the affinity group).

-- The group must organize at least one event or program per year.
+- Each year, the group must organize at least one event or program that is social, educational or career-oriented.

 - Your group must have a defined leader or leadership committee.